rafabc/microservices-maven-archetypes/README.md

 Automotion
 -------
-If all archetypes are installed, its posible use mvn-create-projects.sh to create fast all environmet projects and test it.
+If all archetypes are installed, its posible use mvn-create-projects.sh to create fast all environmet projects whit default value parameters and test it.

+After the projects are ready its posible execute the script "run-projects.sh" that launch each project.